Effective medium theory for second-gradient elasticity with chirality: Homogenization of the second-gradient continuum

 \end{restatable}

 The results of \thmref{T2:hs2}, to our knowledge, are new in their entirety.
 First, the effective problem \eqref{effective:HS2_2} is of second-gradient type where the effective coefficients are computed using the sixth order tensor $\mathsf{A}$ while the fourth order tensor $\mathsf{K}$ is simply averaged over the unit cell $Y$.
 Moreover, we draw the readers attention to the structure of the corrector problem in \eqref{hs2:corr_ref} and how it differs from the corrector problem in \eqref{hs1:corr_ref}.
-It is immediate, that problem \eqref{hs2:corr_ref} uses three different unit ``directional" basis vectors $\vc{e}_\alpha, \vc{e}_{\beta}, \vc{e}_{\gamma}$ for $\alpha, \beta, \gamma = 1,2,3,$ instead of the usual two unit ``directional" basis vectors as is standard in the classical theory of elasticity.
-Furthermore, the same regularity properties, as in the first case, are retained in \thmref{T2:hs2} both for $\vc{u}^\ep$ and the corrector solution.
+It is immediate, that problem \eqref{hs2:corr_ref} uses three different unit ``directional" basis vectors $\vc{e}_\alpha, \vc{e}_{\beta}, \vc{e}_{\gamma}$ instead of the usual two unit ``directional" basis vectors as is standard in the classical theory of elasticity.
+Furthermore, the same regularity properties, as in the first case, are retained in \thmref{T2:hs2} both for $\vc{u}^0$ and the corrector solution.

 Lastly, we remark that the vastly different limit problems obtained under the schemes \eqref{eq:hs1} and \eqref{eq:hs2}, respectively, are solely due to the internal lengths, $\ell_{\rm SG}$ and $\ell_{\rm chiral}$, that second-gradient theory introduces.
-Namely, when the size of the heterogeneities is comparable with the length of the period then we obtain an effective linear elastic material (with higher solution and corrector regularity as a byproduct).
-When the size of the heterogeneities is comparable with the overall length of the domain then the second-gradient effects are retained on the macroscale and the structure of the corrector problem changes considerably.
-However, the same regularity of the solution and the corrector is preserved.
+Namely, when the size of the heterogeneities is comparable with the length of the period then we obtain an effective linear elastic material (with higher corrector regularity as a byproduct).
+When the size of the heterogeneities is comparable with the overall length of the domain (when scale separation is not possible) then the second-gradient effects are retained on the macroscale and the structure of the corrector problem changes considerably.
+However, the ${\rm H}^2$ regularity of the solution and the corrector is preserved.